 We use several control variables to analyze survey responses conditional on firm characteristics that may affect internal capital allocation.
 We selected these variables based on the review of the literature to exploit heterogeneity across certain subsamples of the responding firms.
-Except for nominal variables, we use medians as the cutoff points to categorize firms (see Table B for the full set of variable definitions and their categories).
+Except for nominal variables, we use medians as the cutoff points to categorize firms (see Table A.1 in the Internet Appendix, for the full set of variable definitions and their categories).
 For instance, the median firm in our sample operates three lines of business.
 Therefore, we define firms as having "few" lines of business (55%) when they report two or three different lines of business and as having "many" lines of business (45%) if they run four or more different lines of business.
 We also investigate whether the degree of relatedness in diversification has an impact on survey results.
-As a proxy for relatedness, we asked CFOs to indicate the major industries in which their firm operates (retail and wholesale, mining, manufacturing, construction, transportation, energy, communication and media, banking and insurance, high-tech, healthcare and pharmaceuticals, and services/consulting).3 We define firms as "unrelated diversified" firms (43%) if they operate in more than one major industry and as "related diversified" firms (57%) if they run business lines within one industry only.
+As a proxy for relatedness, we asked CFOs to indicate the major industries in which their firm operates (retail and wholesale, mining, manufacturing, construction, transportation, energy, communication and media, banking and insurance, high-tech, healthcare and pharmaceuticals, and services/consulting).
+We define firms as "unrelated diversified" firms (43%) if they operate in more than one major industry and as "related diversified" firms (57%) if they run business lines within one industry only.
 Because the firm's ability to secure external financing has a direct impact on corporate investment, we asked CFOs if they perceive their companies as facing capital constraints when capital markets are operating normally.
-We thus can build subsamples of "capital-constrained" (30%) and "capital-unconstrained" firms (70%).
+We thus can build subsamples of "capital-constrained" (30%) and "capitalunconstrained" firms (70%).
 Furthermore, we refer to firms as "high leverage" firms if their debt-to-asset ratio is larger than the sample median (44%) and as "low leverage" firms if their debt ratio is below (56%).
 Moreover, we consider the effect of long-term credit ratings.
 We classify firms into "high rating" firms (41%; ratings of A- and better) and "low rating" firms (59%; BBB+ and worse).
-Finally, we build subsamples for CFO characteristics distinguishing between "young" (55%; age \leq 50) and "mature" CFOs (45%; age > 50) as well as between
+Finally, we build subsamples for CFO characteristics distinguishing between "young" (55%; age \leq 50) and "mature" CFOs (45%; age > 50) as well as between "short" tenure (50%; four years and less in the CFO position) and "long" tenure CFOs (50%; five and more years).
+Throughout our study, we perform univariate analyses on survey questions conditional on each of these variables.
+Because some firm characteristics are correlated (see Internet Appendix A.2), we also run multivariate (mostly logistic) regressions using these characteristics as independent variables.
+To simplify the exposition and for brevity, we present the full set of univariate results in subsequent tables (see, e.g., Graham and Harvey, 2001, or Brau and Fawcett, 2006), but relegate multivariate regressions and alternative statistical tests to the Internet Appendix.
+We generally only report conclusions if they are robust to the full set of specifications and tests (that we also describe at the appropriate places below).
+In additional robustness tests (available upon request), we run alternative multivariate specifications that include either country fixed effects or, consecutively and separately, a set of country-specific institutional features instead of country fixed effects.
+Our conclusions are not sensitive to adding these controls.5

-3 The industry classification is from Graham and Harvey (2001) and their subsequent CFO surveys.
+4 The industry classification is from Graham and Harvey (2001) and their subsequent CFO surveys.